-During 2016, Cyclopharm's core operations continued to perform strongly and further significant progress was made in implementing our strategy of growing shareholder value through entering new markets and developing new therapeutic applications for Technegas, as well as bringing new technologies, such as Ultralute[TM], to market.
+During 2017, Cyclopharm's core operations continued to generate healthy positive earnings and cashflows and significant progress was made in implementing our strategy to commercialise our IP in new markets whilst developing new products and applications in all markets to improve patient healthcare outcomes.
+This included developing new diagnostic indications for Technegas, as well as bringing our new technology, UltraluteTM, to market.
 Operating highlights for the year included: